kbyph/Robofriends/README.md

 # Robofriends - Frontend React App

 ## Overview of Project
-Create-react-app project that uses React Redux to manage it's states, fetch APIs and allows the user search the fetched results.
+Interactive React project that allows you to search robots by their name and their contact cards will be displayed.

 ## Resources
   - React.js
-  - React Hooks
+  - Hooks
   - Redux
   - Tachyons
   - Robohash